Jit- announcement icon

 Edited by Jit Team

-a computer screen with the words 7 essential steps to correct the calculate change
+a piece of paper with the words 7 essential steps to correctly calculate change

 Let’s be honest: some software development changes are bound to fail.
 The increasing reliance on software systems means that the frequency and complexity of changes are constantly increasing.
 While you can’t always have pitch-perfect processes, you can bounce back quickly- and, thankfully, there’s a way to measure that.